ebullient/monster-combat/README.md

 curl http://127.0.0.1:8282/combat/melee    # 3-6 monsters
 curl http://127.0.0.1:8282/combat/any      # 2-6 monsters

+# start stream of requests to the /any endpoint of the quarkus (mpmetrics) server
+./client.sh mpmetrics
 ```

 Check out the prometheus dashboard (http://127.0.0.1:9090) to see emitted metrics.